serenity-is/docs/framework/authorization.md

 ## Impersonation

-[IImpersonator](../api/dotnet/Serenity.Net.Core/Serenity.Abstractions/IImpersonator.md) interface and its default implementation [ImpersonatingUserAccessor](../api/dotnet/Serenity.Net.Core/Serenity.Web/ImpersonatingUserAccessor.md) class provides an option to execute an action as if another user is currently logged in.
+- The [`IImpersonator`](../api/dotnet/Serenity.Net.Core/Serenity.Abstractions/IImpersonator.md) interface and its default implementation [ImpersonatingUserAccessor](../api/dotnet/Serenity.Net.Core/Serenity.Web/ImpersonatingUserAccessor.md) class provide an option to execute an action as if another user is currently logged in.

 This can be useful to call a service that requires special permissions in the context of an admin or another privileged user, while a user with a more limited set of permissions is logged in.

-`ImpersonatingUserAccessor` wraps any class implementing the `IUserAccessor` interface and adds impersonation ability to that.
+`ImpersonatingUserAccessor` wraps any class implementing the `IUserAccessor` interface and adds an impersonation ability to that.

 It is not registered by default, so to use this feature, you should register it in the Startup.cs: